sayjeyhi/typeface-vazir/README.md

+# Easy to use vazir typeface

+> 😄 use me with npm install

-Typeface package for Vazir font
+Typeface package for Vazir font with [typography.js](https://github.com/KyleAMathews/typography.js)

 ```bash
 npm i -S typeface-vazir